OMR-Research/Smashcima/docs/07_glyph-synthesizer.md

 def supports_label(label: str) -> bool:
 ```

 If you're building a synthesizer that in-turn uses a `GlyphSynthesizer` as a dependency, make sure to call this method before synthesizing.
-This helps detect compatibility issues before they have a chance to manifest in production after 2 hours of runtime once the input data suddently contains a triple-flat accidental, but the glyph synthesizer you've used so far does not support them.
+This helps detect compatibility issues before they have a chance to manifest in production (for instance after 2 hours of runtime once the input data suddently contains a triple-flat accidental but the glyph synthesizer you have been using so far does not support them).

 ## Implementing a glyph synthesizer